Frost. Sun. Wind.

 Following on from the very dry April, a little light rain at the end of the month barely kept fields and garden plants going – a very rare state of affairs for West Wales at any time of the year.
-Although spared high temperatures, there was much sunshine, and often very strong and drying North or Easterly winds.
+Although spared high temperatures, there was much sunshine, and often very strong and drying northerly or easterly winds.

-So little chance of doing much in the garden save the usual hand weeding always critical at this time of the year.
-Far too dry for lifting, moving or even propagating, since hand watering is already irksome for the plants in pots, and for trying to keep a few stressed plants going.
-At least we’ve been spared the worst effects of frost damage, though Hydrangeas, particularly those of the aspera group, have lost many of their precocious first leaves, and will flower poorly, if at all.
+So, little chance of doing much in the garden save the usual hand weeding which is always critical at this time of the year.
+Far too dry for any lifting, moving or even propagating, since hand watering is already irksome for the plants in pots, and for trying to keep a few stressed garden plants going.
+At least we’ve been spared the worst effects of frost damage, though Hydrangeas, particularly those of the H. aspera group, have lost many of their precocious first leaves, and will flower poorly, if at all.

 We really should learn that physical tiredness makes for poor judgements.
-Fortunately, I’d just finished my chainsaw work and switched fields to join F as she was about to light her fire…
+Fortunately, I’d just finished my chainsaw work and switched fields to join Fiona as she was about to light her fire.

 Did this year’s constantly serenading cuckoo across the valley spot the danger and drop its consonants?
-If so the wind whipped the Uh-Oh, Uh-Oh, Uh-Oh, away, and we missed the warning.
-And sensibly Babs, and her probably identical and daffodil named twins, Greenodd and Gwawr, shifted well upwind to the opposite end of the field…
+If so, the wind whipped the dropped first consonant, Uh-Oh, Uh-Oh, Uh-Oh, away, and we missed the warning.
+And sensibly Babs, and her probably identical and daffodil named twins, Greenodd and Gwawr, shifted well upwind to the opposite end of the field.

-The very dry wood quickly created a hot nucleus, but the winds which had been Easterly, switched to Southerly, and I voiced concerns about the risk of flames reaching holly foliage in the adjoining hyper-mature and un-laid hedgerow trees.
-Having gone way past our mid morning tea break we decided to let the fire die down, and have a cuppa, before continuing, and fortunately hesitated on the steep slope for just long enough for me to catch sight of a wisp of smoke from the very base of the hedge due North of the bonfire.
+The very dry wood quickly created a hot nucleus, but the winds which had been easterly, switched to southerly, and I voiced concerns about the risk of flames reaching holly foliage in the adjoining hyper-mature and un-laid hedgerow trees.
+Having gone way past our mid-morning tea break we decided to let the fire die down, and have a cuppa, before continuing.
+Fortunately, I hesitated on the steep slope for just long enough for me to catch sight of a wisp of smok,e from the very base of the hedge due North of the bonfire.

 By the time I’d walked over to it, there were obvious flames shooting up, just about within reach through the squares of rusting pig netting.
 Shouting to Fiona to get some water from the greenhouse a good 50 yards away, I realised I had very little time to prevent a disaster taking hold.

-Afterwards I reflected that I’ve only once before experienced such a brief moment of total panic, and the sense that I had one very brief chance to avert a catastrophe – for this surely would have been the case if the flames had taken hold – the hedge would have been engulfed, and possibly spread into dry material further up the valley bottom.
+Afterwards, I reflected that I’ve only once before experienced such a brief moment of total panic, and the sense that I had one very brief chance to avert a catastrophe – for this surely would have been the case if the flames had taken hold – the hedge would have been engulfed, and possibly spread into the huge biomass of dessicated rush and gorse vegetation, further up the valley.

 Meanwhile, Fiona sat on the beach serenely reading a novel, whilst our youngest son, who’d spotted my frantic arm waving in an effort to alert someone, merely interpreted my panic driven gesturing as a friendly greeting, and very appropriately waved back!